seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/uncut.md

 *Exeunt*

-**Scene III**
+### SCENE III.
 Eastcheap.
 The Boar's-Head Tavern.

 *Enter FALSTAFF and BARDOLPH*

 **FALSTAFF**
 Bardolph, am I not fallen away vilely since this last
 action? do I not bate? do I not dwindle?
 Why my
-skin hangs about me like an like an old lady's loose
+skin hangs about me like an old lady's loose
 gown; I am withered like an old apple-john.
 Well,
 I'll repent, and that suddenly, while I am in some
 liking; I shall be out of heart shortly, and then I